delta3d/delta3d/trunk/delta3d/examples/testHLA/readme.txt

 Note: Requries RTI package to be installed!
 We cannot distribute RTI with
       Delta3D, so you are on your own.
-The dtHLA module is compiled and tested against RTI-S 1.3_D10A although any RTI should work.
+The dtHLA module is compiled and tested against RTI-S 1.3_D11A although any RTI should work.

 Windows users:
-- If you use a different RTI, you must replace the library name listed in the dthla project settings and supply the include and library paths.
+- If you use a different RTI, you must provide the library name listed in the dtHLA project settings and supply the include and library paths.

 For Linux RTI users:
 - Run 'scons rti=/path/to/rti hla'